The Best Affordable Running Shoes in 2018

 - Highly durable

-- Less comfortable for those with flat feet
+- Less comfortable for those with high arches

 Brooks Glycerin 14

-The Brooks Glycerin 14 shoes are great for people with sensitive knees and joints because of their massive cushioning at multiple points.
+The Brooks Glycerin 14 shoes are great for people with sensitive knees and joints because of their massive cushioning.

 Reviewers praise the Glycerin 14 for its ability to prevent additional pain caused by shin splints.
 Other reviewers claim that the shoes are helpful for dealing with their sensitive Achilles’ tendon.
-For the most part, these features are also helpful for healthy runners, though you may not notice the help.
+For the most part, these shoes are ideal for runners who want a plush, cushioned ride.

 - Great for recovering from injuries